Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Center-outward ranks and signs in

 Some desirable finite-sample properties, such as strict independence between the ranks and the signs, only hold for $n_0=0$ or 1, due to the fact that the mapping from the sample to the grid is no longer injective for $n_0\geq 2$.
-This, which has no asymptotic consequences (since the number $n_0$ of tied values involved is $o(n)$ as $n\to\infty$), is easily taken care of by the following tie-breaking device: \begin{compactenum} \item[{\it (i)}] randomly select $n_0$ directions ${\bf s}^0_1,\ldots,{\bf s}^0_{n_0}$ in~$\mathfrak{S}_{n_S}$, then \item[{\it (ii)}] replace the $n_0$ copies of the origin with the new gridpoints \end{compactenum} The resulting grid (for simplicity, the same notation ${\mathfrak{G}}_n$ is used) no longer has multiple points, and the optimal pairing between the sample and the grid is bijective; the $n_0$ smallest ranks, however, take the non-integer value~$1/2$.
+This, which has no asymptotic consequences (since the number $n_0$ of tied values involved is $o(n)$ as $n\to\infty$), is easily taken care of by the following tie-breaking device: \begin{compactenum} \item[{\it (i)}] randomly select $n_0$ directions ${\bf s}^0_1,\ldots,{\bf s}^0_{n_0}$ in~$\mathfrak{S}_{n_S}$, then \item[{\it (ii)}] replace the $n_0$ copies of the origin with the new gridpoints $\frac{1}{2(n_R+1)}{\bf s}^0_1,\ldots,\frac{1}{2(n_R+1)}{\bf s}^0_{n_0}$. \end{compactenum} The resulting grid (for simplicity, the same notation ${\mathfrak{G}}_n$ is used) no longer has multiple points, and the optimal pairing between the sample and the grid is bijective; the $n_0$ smallest ranks, however, take the non-integer value~$1/2$.
+Again, this tie-breaking device has no influence on asymptotic results.